Jiří Sovák

 Jiří Sovák (né Schmitzer; 27 December 1920 – 6 September 2000) was a Czech actor, best known for his comedy roles.

-Life and theatre career
+Early life

 Jiří Sovák was born Jiří Schmitzer to the family of an innkeeper in Prague.
 He later changed his name to Sovák as a protest against Nazi Germany and its occupation of Czechoslovakia.
-In 1941 – during the WW2 – he graduated from Prague State Conservatory where he had been studying drama.
+In 1941 – during WW2 – he graduated from Prague State Conservatory where he studied drama.
 His father did not want him to be an actor, so he worked as a clerk and played in an amateur theatre group; today known as Rokoko Theatre.

+Career

 In 1943 he got his first professional engagement with Horácké Theatre in Třebíč.
 During military service he met Miroslav Horníček (who became famous actor too) and made friends for life.

 In 1947 he went to Prague where he played in the E.F.
 Burian Theatre (1947–1952), Vinohrady Theatre (1952–1966) and National Theatre (1966–1983).
-He retired on 31 March 1983.
-In 2000 he fell down on his terrace, broke his hip and got an embolism during his operation.
-He died in a Prague hospital before he was 80.
-He is buried in small town Stříbrná Skalice, in a private grave closed to the public.